johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-06-02-private-bicep-registry-authentication-azureresourcemanagertemplatedeployment/index.md

 authors: johnnyreilly
 tags: [Bicep]
 image: ./title-image.png
-description: 'If you deploy Bicep to Azure with the Azure DevOps task AzureResourceManagerTemplateDeployment@3, you can't authenticate to private registries.
+description: 'You can deploy Bicep to Azure with the dedicated Azure DevOps task; however authentication to private Bicep registries is not supported.
 This post shares a workaround.'
 hide_table_of_contents: false
 ---

-write something related to https://github.com/microsoft/azure-pipelines-tasks/issues/18426
+If you deploy Bicep to Azure in Azure DevOps, you'll likely use the dedicated Azure DevOps task; the catchily named [`AzureResourceManagerTemplateDeployment@3`](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/azure-resource-manager-template-deployment-v3?view=azure-pipelines).
+This task has had support for deploying Bicep since early 2022.
+But whilst vanilla Bicep is supported, there's a use case which isn't supported; private Bicep registries.

 ![title image reading "Private Bicep registry authentication with AzureResourceManagerTemplateDeployment@3" with the Bicep, Azure and Azure DevOps logos](title-image.png)

-### Task name

-AzureResourceManagerTemplateDeployment@3 - supports bicep deployment - but not with private registries.
-Would be awesome if it did.

-### Describe your feature request here

-Whilst AzureResourceManagerTemplateDeployment@3 supports Bicep deployment, it doesn't support authenticating for private Bicep registries.
-Consider the following:
+## Private Bicep registries and authentication

+[Private Bicep registries](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/private-module-registry?tabs=azure-powershell) are a great way to share Bicep modules across your organisation.
+We use them in the organisation that I'm part of; it's a good a way to help us move faster and to share common security baselines.

+Alas it turns out that the `AzureResourceManagerTemplateDeployment@3` task doesn't presently play well with private Bicep registries.
+This is because it's necessary to authenticate to a private registry before you can consume modules.
+And that's not supported by the `AzureResourceManagerTemplateDeployment@3` task.
+What does that mean?
+Well take a look at the following Azure Pipeline:

 ```yml
 - task: AzureResourceManagerTemplateDeployment@3